redcode/Z80/documentation/Integration.rst

 Non-CMake-based projects
 ========================

 The source code of the emulator can be configured at compile time by predefining a series of macros.
-Both :file:`Z80.h` and :file:`Z80.c` obey the following:
+Both :file:`Z80.h` and :file:`Z80.c` obey the first two explained below.
+The rest of the macros are only relevant when compiling :file:`Z80.c`:

 .. c:macro:: Z80_DEPENDENCIES_HEADER